-- (a) Regulations and implementation of federal and/or state regulated programs - (b) service delivery such as telepractice, group versus individual services, use of support staff, service to underserved populations - (c) Ethical practices - (d) Supervision related to speech-language pathology and audiology students, clinical fellows and speech-language pathology assistants - (e) Related disciplines which interface with delivery of speech-language pathology and audiology services - (f) Reimbursement issues - (g) Behavior management/training courses - 9.2 Each licensee will file a report of Continuing Professional Education each year with the renewal fee. - 9.3 Annually, the Board will select licensees for audit.
-During an audit, the Board will request verification of CPEs submitted, including information regarding date, content, attendance, and number of hours.
+- (a) Regulations and implementation of federal and/or state regulated programs; - (b) Service delivery such as telepractice, group versus individual services, use of support staff: - (c) Ethical practices; - (d) Supervision related to speech-language pathology and audiology students, clinical fellows, assistants, and aides; - (e) Related disciplines which interface with delivery of speech-language pathology and audiology services; - (f) Reimbursement issues; - (g) Behavior management; - 9.2 Each licensee will file a report of Continuing Professional Education each year with the renewal fee. - 9.3 Annually, the Board will select licensees for audit.
+During an audit, the Board may request verification of CPEs submitted, including information regarding date, content, attendance, and number of hours.
 It is the responsibility of the licensee to maintain records to substantiate compliance.
 The Board shall be the final authority on acceptance of any educational activity submitted by the licensee to meet requirements.
 Failure to substantiate Continuing Professional Education hours, when audited, may result in disciplinary action.
-Documentation may include, but is not limited to the following:
+Documentation may include, but is not limited to the following: - A. Program notes, outlines, or hand-outs - B. Independent study notes on the self-study report - C. Transcripts from college/university courses - D. Certificates of attendance, including registry transcripts or CE tally sheets - 9.4 Provisional and full licensees are not required to complete a report of continuing professional education and will not be audited during the initial licensing year; however, a licensee in a clinical fellowship that lasts longer than one (1) year shall submit a continuing professional education report that documents a minimum of ten (10) hours for the licensing period that follows that first year.
+There is no exemption for the year in which the provisional license is converted to a full license unless it occurs in the initial licensing year. - 9.5 Individuals who have inactive status are not required to submit a CPE report - 9.6 The Board will accept, but not be limited to the following activities, that fall within Content Areas I and II:

-- A. Program notes, outlines, or hand-outs - B. Independent study notes on the self-study report - C. Transcripts from college/university courses - D. Certificates of attendance, including registry transcripts or CE tally sheets - 9.4 Provisional and full licensees are not required to complete a report of continuing professional education and will not be audited during the initial licensing year, but will need to submit the report to document a minimum of ten (10) hours for the next licensing period (7/1 to 6/30).
-There is no exemption for the year in which the provisional license is converted to a full license unless it occurs in the initial licensing year. - 9.5 Individuals who have inactive status are not required to submit a CPE report - 9.6 The Board will accept, but not be limited to the following activities, that fall within Content Areas I and II: - A. Attending scientific or educational lectures, workshops, teleseminars, seminars, college courses, interactive videos, or online courses. - B. Independent study of journals, books, videotapes, audiotapes, or online courses. - C. Any CPE offered through national speech pathology and/or audiology organizations.
+- A. Attending scientific or educational lectures, workshops, webinars, seminars, college courses, or online courses. - B. Independent study of journals, books, videotapes, audiotapes, or online courses. - C. Any CPE offered through national speech pathology and/or audiology organizations.